 That being said, there are still some advantages to having a baby carrier designed for small babies.
-Many of the options out there (like the wraps) are light and soft, easy to stash in a diaper bag, and very comfortable to use from day 1.
-Plus, they offer an feeling of closeness that, in our opinion, is unparalleled — and all of that without adding much bulk to your load.
+Many of the options out there (like the wraps) are light and soft, easy to stash in a diaper bag, and very comfortable to use from day one.
+Plus, they offer a feeling of closeness that, in our opinion, is unparalleled — and all of that without adding much bulk to your load.

 Here are the best baby carriers for infants.

 *Note that the original is currently unavailable, so we’re linking to the cool air mesh version, the Baby Bjorn Free.

 For me, this is hands-down the easiest carrier to take on and off, especially if you leave it in its semi-intact position after taking it off.
 In the Bjorn, your baby can face in or out, which is fab.
 It can also be used very early on for newbs without needing a special newborn adapter.
 Lucie loved facing out in the Bjorn so she could watch the world go by.

 However, this is not Sweden’s finest piece of engineering… the downside for the parent is the ouch-factor: think of carrying a heavy backpack on the front of your body.
 This carrier exerts a great deal of pressure on the lower back and the straps tend to dig into your shoulders.
 This results in a condition I call “Bjorn back” or “Baby back” (you may also be stricken with Baby wrist, Baby hips and knees, or Baby shoulder — none of which are pleasant).
 The BabyBjorn Miracle is slightly easier on the back, but for that price?
 I think you can do better.